ChasLui/openwolf/README.md

   about the rest.
 - Found something broken?
 [File an issue](https://github.com/cytostack/openwolf/issues).

-## Origin Story

-We were building products with Claude Code at Cytostack when we noticed sessions eating tokens faster than they should.
-The cause: the agent re-reading files, scanning directories to find one function, and starting every session from zero.
-So we built the tooling we wished existed: a file index so the agent reads less, a learning memory so it gets smarter, and a ledger that tracks every token.
-That became OpenWolf.
-2.0 extends the same brain to every major coding agent and replaces trust-me estimates with measured numbers.

 ## Contributors

 OpenWolf is better because people fixed it.
-Every merged contribution is credited here, in the same batch that ships it.
+Every merged contribution is credited here.
+Kindly let us know if we have missed a contribution.

 | | | | | |
 |:-:|:-:|:-:|:-:|:-:|